 I teach and conduct research in the areas of scientific collaboration, technology policy, democratic governance, and global development.
 More specifically, I study how people organize, fight, and work together around collective projects of all sorts in which technology plays a central role.
 I also study how infrastructure – social and material forms foundational to other kinds of human action – gets built, stabilized, and sometimes undone.
-This brings me regularly into worlds of policy (especially technology, research, and development policy), organizational or institutional analysis, and occasionally into design (mostly as analyst and critic).
+This brings me regularly into worlds of policy (especially technology, research, and development policy), organizational or institutional analysis, and occasionally into design.
 I spend much of my time doing ethnographic and sometimes historiographic research, where I study how shifting policies, emerging technologies, and cultural innovation meet complex and historically-layered fields of practice.
 I think a lot about governance – how order is produced and maintained in complex sociotechnical systems; time – how we experience, organize, design, and work around the temporal flows and patterns that shape and define individual and collective activity in the world; and breakdown, maintenance and repair – as sites of innovation, power, and ethics in complex sociotechnical systems.
 At the broadest level, I study how things change and how they stay the same, in a world that is furiously doing both (piece of cake, right?).